Date first appointed: 27/9/2018

 • Advisor, Singapore Koh Clan Association, Tio Ann Third District Association, Sunshine Arts and Culture Society, Nam Hai Keing, and Whampoa Merchants’ Association

-Koh Poh Kwang, the former Principal of Lighthouse School, formerly known as the Singapore School for the Visually Handicapped, for 32 full years from 2 January 1986 to 31 December 2017, when he retired at the age of 74, is now a full-time volunteer serving as the Hon Chairman of Whampoa Constituency Citizens’ Consultative Committee in an advisory role and also as an advisor in five other local organizations.
+Koh Poh Kwang, the former Principal of Lighthouse School, formerly known as the Singapore School for the Visually Handicapped, for 32 full years from 2 January 1986 to 31 December 2017, when he retired at the age of 74, is now a full-time volunteer serving as the Hon Chairman of Whampoa Constituency Citizens’ Consultative Committee in an advisory role and also as an advisor in five other local organisations.
 He started doing voluntary service at the age of 21 when he was then a young teacher by first being invited to serve as the Secretary of Detachment One of the Singapore Red Cross.

 In 1968, he was approached to serve as the Assistant Secretary of Kallang Constituency Citizens’ Consultative Committee and then as Secretary of the Management Committee of Kallang CC in 1969.
 He served in these 2 positions until he was promoted to first as Chairman of Kallang Community Club’s Management Committee and then as Chairman of Whampoa Constituency Citizens’ Consultative Committee until his mandatory retirement in 2009, when he was appointed as the Lifelong Hon Chairman of Whampoa Citizens’ Consultative Committee.